 Shape our year-long inquiry and promote conversation between our Fellows and invited decision-makers on developing a progressive agenda for the built environment.
 To learn more, please contact Daniel McPhee, Executive Director, 646-928-0553, email@example.com.

 Power Shift is the sixth event for our Shape Shift series, a year-long inquiry into the current state of planning in New York City.
 As we approach the mayoral election cycle, the Forum will revisit historic planning shifts, survey international cities, and debate alternative approaches on ways the next mayor should shape the built environment to build a more equitable city.

 Image Credit ↓

-Senator Zellnor Y. Myrie is a Brooklyn native and affordable housing advocate serving the 20th Senate District.
+Zellnor Y. Myrie is a Brooklyn native and affordable housing advocate serving the 20th Senate District in the New York State Senate.
 During his first legislative session, Senator Myrie served in leadership roles on several major legislative victories.
 Having grown up in a rent-stabilized apartment at the epicenter of the affordable housing crisis, Senator Myrie was honored to co-lead the Senate’s Housing Reform Working Group, which produced New York’s strongest affordable housing and tenant protection laws in generations.